pulsar-edit/documentation/docs/getting-started/installing-pulsar.md

 ### Linux

-Download the `.AppImage` or `.tag.gz` release then create a `.pulsar` directory alongside the directory that contains the Pulsar binary, for example:
+Download the `.AppImage` or `.tar.gz` release, then create a `.pulsar` directory alongside the directory that contains the Pulsar binary.
+For example:

 ```
 /media/myusb/pulsar-1.106.0/.pulsar